Alberta Municipal Water/Wastewater Partnership (AMWWP)/ Water for Life

 The more than $131-million investment in 29 projects is expected to help sustain more than 900 jobs across the province as approved projects get underway.

-Click here for the list of approved projects.
+Click here for the list of projects announced on May 29, 2017.

-Click here for a map of approved projects.
+Click here for a map of approved projects announced on May 29, 2017.

 Alberta-Canada sign new transit and water funding agreement.